A Theoretical Framework for Auxiliary-Loss-Free Load Balancing of Sparse Mixture-of-Experts in Large-Scale AI Models: Introduction: s-MoEs and Load Balancing in AI Training

 \subsection{Contributions and Organization of Paper}

 Our main contribution is a rigorous theoretical framework for understanding and analyzing the ALF-LB procedure, with specific contributions detailed across different sections.
 First, in Section \ref{sec:load_balancing_PD}, we cast the ALF-LB procedure as a single-step primal-dual method for an assignment problem, connecting a state-of-the-art heuristic from large-scale AI to the operations research and primal-dual optimization literature for resource allocation such as those in \citet{bertsekas1992auction, bertsekas1998network,bertsekas2008auction}.
 However, the procedure we analyze differs from the aforementioned operations research problems since, as discussed in Section \ref{sec:intro_balancing}, the computational and memory requirements of performing a forward pass through an AI model do not allow for one to run multi-iterative procedures as subroutines with those forward passes.
-Instead, s-MoE balancing routines (such as ALF-LB) must be updated in a ``one-shot'' manner --- with computationally-minimal, constant-time updates per forward pass.
+Instead, s-MoE balancing routines (such as ALF-LB) must be updated in a ``single-shot'' manner --- with computationally-minimal, constant-time updates per forward pass --- instead of relying on multi-iterative subroutines.

-Then, in Section \ref{sec:deterministic_analysis}, we analyze this procedure in a stylized deterministic setting and establish several insightful structural properties: (i) a monotonic improvement of a Lagrangian objective (Theorem \ref{thm:Ldec}), (ii) a preference rule that moves tokens from overloaded to underloaded experts (Theorem \ref{thm:DSswitching}), and (iii) a guarantee that expert loads converge to a bounded deviation from perfect balance.
+Then, in Section \ref{sec:deterministic_analysis}, we analyze this procedure in a stylized deterministic setting and establish several insightful structural properties: (i) a monotonic improvement condition for the Lagrangian objective (Theorem \ref{thm:Ldec}), (ii) a preference rule that moves tokens from overloaded to underloaded experts (Theorem \ref{thm:DSswitching}), and (iii) a band-stability guarantee showing that once expert loads enter an approximate-balance band, they remain there (Theorem \ref{thm:band_stability}).
 Finally, in Section \ref{sec:oco_analysis}, we extend our analysis to a more realistic online, stochastic setting by establishing a strong convexity property of the expected dual objective (Section \ref{sec:strong_convexity}) and using it to derive a logarithmic regret bound for the ALF-LB procedure (Theorem \ref{thm:logarithmic_regret}).